feored/4chan-sound-utils/README.md

 **Try it here: [https://feored.github.io/soundpost-tools](https://feored.github.io/soundpost-tools)**

 Everything is done client-side using [ffmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm).
-The limitations are mostly speed and support for certain codecs (e.g VP9 seems to make the current version of ffmpeg-wasm hang every time, so the webm encoding option uses older, slower VP8 instead, same goes for opus codec, etc).
+The limitations are mostly speed and support for certain codecs (e.g VP9 seems to make the current version of ffmpeg-wasm hang every time, so the webm encoding option uses older, slower VP8 instead, it uses vorbis instead of opus codec, etc).
+It also seems to crash silently at the moment when uploading unsupported codecs (mostly AV1 so far).

 ##### Develop